akimerslys/hltv-async-api/README.md

 * safe_mode: bool = True

-    Disallow to wrap restricted data.
+    Disallow to wrap restricted data which .
 Switch to False only at your own risk.

+* aiohttp_session: aiohttp.ClientSession | None = None

+    Custom aiohttp session, if you want to use your own session.

 ---